sorbet/sorbet/website/docs/flow-sensitive.md

 x = maybe_int().nil? && (2 * maybe_int())
 ```

-Sorbet can’t know that two calls to `maybe_int` return identical things because
+Sorbet can’t know that two calls to `maybe_int` return identical things because,
-in general methods are not pure.
+in general, methods are not pure.
 The solution is to store the result of the
 method call in a **temporary variable**:

 ```ruby